 Specification Ref.
-Learning outcomes Notes Notation Exclusions STATISTICS: PROBABIL ITY DISTRIBUTIONS (1) www.mymaths Exclusions Situations leading to a MR1 Recognise situations which give rise to a binomial distribution. binomial distribution R2 Be able to identify the probability of success, p , for the binomial distribution.
+Learning outcomes Notes Notation Exclusions STATISTICS: PROBAI BILITY DISTRIBUTIONS Situations leading to a MR1 Recognise situations which give rise to a binomial distribution. binomial distribution R2 Be able to identify the probability of success, $p$ , for the binomial distribution.
 The binomial distribution as a model for observed data.
 B(n, p), $q = 1 - p$ ~ means 'has the distribution'.
 Calculations relating to binomial distribution R3 Be able to calculate probabilities using the binomial distribution.
 Including use of calculator functions.
-Mean and expected frequencies for binomial distribution R4 Understand and use mean $= np$.
-Derivation of mean = np R5 Be able to calculate expected frequencies associated with the binomial distribution.
+Mean and expected R4 Understand and use mean $= np$ .
+Derivation of mean $= np$ frequencies for binomial distribution R5 Be able to calculate expected frequencies associated with the binomial distribution.
 Discrete probability distributions R6 Be able to use probability functions, given algebraically or in tables.
 Know the term discrete random variable.
 Restricted to simple finite distributions.
-X for the random variable. x or r for a value of the random variable.
+X for the random variable. x or $r$ for a value of the random variable.
 R7 Be able to calculate the numerical probabilities for a simple distribution.
 Understand the term discrete uniform distribution.
-Restricted to simple finite distributions. $P(X = x)$ $P(X \le x)$ Calculation of E(X) or Var(X).
+Restricted to simple finite distributions. $P(X = x)$ $P(X \le x)$ Calculation of $E(X)$ or Var(X).
+Situations which give rise e to a binomial distribution

-- An experiment or trial is conducted a fixed number of times. • - There are exactly 2 outcomes, which can be thought of as "success" or "failure". ٠ - The probability of "success" is the same each time. ٠ - The probability of "success" on any trial is independent of what has happened in previous trials. ٠ - The random variable of interest is "the number of successes". ٠
+- The probability of "success" on any trial is independent of what has happened in previous trials. - The random variable of interest is "the number of successes".